Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: Introduction

-Recently, Zhou and Feng proposed a deep forest approach which opens a new way of building deep models with non-differentiable components, especially trees~\cite{zhou2017deep}.
-This new kind of deep model is able to achieve the best performance among all non-DNN methods and give competitive results with state-of-arts DNN models in a variety of domain of tasks.
-In addition, the number of layers can be automatically determined, making the model complexity being adaptive with exact data (other than a pre-defined DNN structure), and the deep forest approach has much less hyper-parameters to tune.
-In fact, according the paper, a default setting will produce highly competitive results across different tasks, making it a good candidate for an off-the-shelf classifier.
+Deep forest is a recently proposed approach which opens a new way of building deep models with non-differentiable components, especially tree ensembles~\cite{zhou2017deep,zhou2018deep}.
+This new kind of deep model is shown to be able to achieve the best performance among all non-DNN methods and give competitive results with state-of-arts DNN models in a variety of domain of tasks, including face recognition, image categorization, music classification, sentiment classification, and some low dimension data, etc. In addition, the number of layers in the deep forest can be automatically determined according to the metric evaluated, making the model complexity being adaptive with exact data (other than a pre-defined DNN structure).
+What's more, the deep forest approach has much fewer hyper-parameters to tune when comparing to DNN models.
+In fact, according to the paper, a default setting will produce highly competitive results across all these aforementioned different tasks, making it a good candidate for an off-the-shelf classifier.
+However, the effectiveness of this model has not been validated for extra-large scale industrial tasks.
+Many features of industrial tasks, such as high-dimension, class-imbalance, and extremely large scale need to be taken into consideration for the employment of this model in industrial tasks.
+The distributed version of the deep forest model is needed for handling industrial tasks.

-In particular, many real-world tasks always contain discrete features, and these discrete modeling problems or hybrid modeling problems will get to be troublesome when using deep neural network, since explicit or implicit transformation of discrete information to continuous is needed, while such a transformation process usually introduces additional bias or loses information.
-However, when using deep forest, the tree-based model is naturally suitable for handling these kinds of problems.
-What's more, the task of cash-out fraud detection discussed in this paper is exactly belonging to this kind of task, and deep forest model may provide excellent performance for this task.

-In this work, we implemented and deployed the distributed version of deep forest model, based on our distributed learning system KunPeng~\cite{zhou2017kunpeng}.
-This is the first parameter server based distributed implementation of deep forest model with industrial standard, together with the ability to handle millions of high-dimensional data.
-In addition, a web based graphical user interface is provided based on the platform of artificial intelligence in Ant Financial, and that allows the data scientist to use the model without the need for coding.
-By simply a few drag and clicks, a deep forest model is ready to go.
-This makes the modeling process extremely efficient and convenient, so that the data scientist team can build and evaluate the model much easier.